Juvenal P. Marchisio

-Juvenal P. Marchisio (December 2, 1902 - October 7, 1973) was an important, if non-governmental, figure in Italy's recovery from World War II.
+Juvenal P. Marchisio (December 2, 1902 - October 7, 1973) was an important, non-governmental, figure in Italy's recovery from World War II.
 He was affiliated with three organizations.
 In 1944, he took over from Myron C. Taylor, the American Relief for Italy president.
 He founded Boys' Town of Italy, bringing to that nation a model of childcare from the United States.
 Finally, recognizing the importance of immigration to the United States and Italy, he founded the American Committee on Italian Migration (ACIM).